About

 Her love for storytelling began while undertaking a Bachelor of Film and Television, where she wrote and directed several short films.
 After graduating, she spent some time in Los Angeles producing independent films and writing screenplays.
 In 2019, her 60-minute T.V. pilot, ‘Welcome to Willows Creek’, won the Grand Jury Prize at the Hollywood C&F Screenwriting Competition.

-Her writing has been published in Australia’s Style Magazine, ArtsHub, Lip Mag, The Blue Nib Literary Magazine, Intrepid Times, among others.
+Her writing has since been published in Australia’s Style Magazine, ArtsHub, The Blue Nib Literary Magazine, Intrepid Times, among others.
 Her stand-up comedy reviews were highly praised at the 2023 Melbourne International Comedy Festival, taking home the Funny Tonne Award.

-Currently, Caitlin is undertaking a PhD at the University of Sydney.
-Her research focuses on creative nonfiction (new journalism) as a way to document the lived experiences of women in new religious movements.
-Specifically, focusing on the Australian new-age group known as ‘The Family.’
+Currently, she is undertaking a PhD at the University of Sydney.
+Her research focuses on creative nonfiction as a way to document the lived experiences of women in cults and new religious movements.
+Specifically, on the Australian new-age group known as ‘The Family.’

 She has also worked as an Editor for Deakin University’s Wordly Magazine and contributed as a Poetry Editor for The University of Newcastle's postgrad journal SWAMP.